-Job seekers have been using resumes for many decades now – and yet it sometimes seems as though we’re no closer to identifying a magic resume formula than we were when they were first introduced.
-No wonder so many people struggle to create their own resumes!
+Resumes have been popular for decades, and yet it sometimes seems as though we’re no closer to identifying a magic resume formula than we were when they were first introduced!
+No wonder so many people struggle to create their own resumes.

-The internet hasn’t really helped matters either, as everyone seems to have his or her own opinions to offer about what constitutes the “perfect resume.”
+The internet hasn’t really helped matters either, as everyone seems to have different opinions to offer about what constitutes the “perfect resume.”

 When you’re creating your resume, it’s important to remember to choose the right resume structure.
 Depending on your work history and skill set, you can choose a functional resume, chronological resume, or a hybrid that combines the best elements of both.